This is a variation on Accidental Pervert, in which the accidental part is not so accidental.

 Amy: Aren't you ever going to let that go?
 I couldn't tell that wasn't you!

 Sonic: The black with red stripes didn't give it away?

 - In Minato's sequel in Our Two Bedroom Story, the protagonist mistakes Minato's younger brother Wataru, who she has never met, with Minato when she comes home from work and sees him out on the veranda.
 Since his back is to her, she doesn't realize her mistake until she's already hugging him, and things only get more awkward from there.

 - In one of the Summer Moments comics of El Goonish Shive, Sarah is transformed into Grace as part of a plan to prank Grace's boyfriend Tedd.
 Unfortunately, Tedd discovered Sarah as Grace a little too early, and kissed her, thinking she was the real Grace.
 The comic itself lacks any dialogue, but the commentary suggests that they decided to never speak of it again.

-- On Bob's Burgers, Bob goes to the dentist and is picked up by his sister-in-law Gail.
-Still high from the anesthetic, Bob mistakes her for his wife Linda and gropes her.
-Gail ends up falling in love with him, and the rest of the episode has Bob trying to fix things.
+- Bob's Burgers: In the episode "Dr. Yap", Bob goes to the dentist and is picked up by his sister-in-law Gayle.
+Still high from the anesthetic, Bob mistakes her for his wife Linda and proceeds to grope and make out with her.
+Gayle ends up falling in love with him, and the rest of the episode has Bob trying to fix things.